ThePythonator/MicroSim/README.md

 Note: mem can be [Ry] to use the value in Ry as a pointer to a memory location, or 10 for memory location 10, or a label
 Note: label is the same as mem

-Note: if a shift by zero occurs, the carry flag is not modified
+Note: if a shift by zero occurs, the carry and overflow flags are not modified (Z and N are still updated)

 22 instructions minimum, 30 maximum (so far)
 Therefore 5 bits are needed for the opcode.